HersheyTaichou/CodeBible/Office 365/2 Tenant/Send-Receive Limits.md

-# Adjust the Max Send/Receive Limit for Exchange Online
+# Working with Send/Receive Limits in Exchange Online

+This article includes commands to get or change the default send/receive limits in Exchange Online

+## Prerequisites

+Before running these scripts, you will need to connect to [Exchange Online](../1%20Global/ExchangeOnlineManagement.md)

+## Commands

-Get the current default limits:
+### Get the Current Limits

 ```PowerShell
 Get-MailboxPlan | fl name,maxsendsize,maxreceivesize,isdefault
 ```

-Change the default limits:
+### Change the default limits

 From the above command, find the one set as default, and copy the name into the below command:

 ```PowerShell